vtrbtf/resume/RESUME.md

 -----

 ## B2W Digital
-### Mid level Software Developer  _[2013/2016]_
+#### Mid level Software Developer  _[2013/2016]_
+`B2W Digital` was at the time the biggest e-commerce platform in Brazil.
-As a product engineer, I've contributed with the development of promotions and discounts related microservices for the biggest Brazilian ecommerce platform (B2W), mostly based on Java.
-We had to handle high load and deal with traffic spike in a daily basis.
-The team was autonomous, so we had to deal with every layer of the APIs architecture (planning, provisioning, persistence and so on).
-I was able to touch Operations and Infrastructure sides and as a consequence, contributing to our DevOps culture.
+Working as a product engineer, I've contributed with the development of promotions and discounts related microservices, mostly based on Java.
 I also had experiences dealing with Black Friday events and being a teacher for trainee developers.

-Some experience that I had includes:
-- DevOps culture
-- Lean software development
-- Continuous Deployment
+- Legacy service slicing and miroservices architecture
-- Async services and messaging systems
+- Messaging systems
 - Cloud architecture (public / private) on AWS, OpenStack and Mesos/Marathon (Docker)
-- NoSQLs (Mongo, Riak, Solr e Elastic Search)
+- Heavily usage of NoSQLs (Mongo, Riak, Solr e Elastic Search)

-### Junior Software Developer  _[2012/2013]_
+#### Junior Software Developer  _[2012/2013]_
-Agile Delivery for the biggest e-commerce platform in Brazil (`B2W Digital`), maintaining and adding new features to many customer facing legacy projects, such as:
+Agile Delivery, maintaining and adding new features to many customer facing legacy projects.

-Some experience that I had includes:
-- Agile Development with Scrum and Kanban
+- Working with agile Development with Scrum and Kanban
-- Java as main TechStack.
-Weblogic as App Server
-- SOA with SOAP Services interactions between Customer Apps and Back Office apps
+- Java/Weblogic as main TechStack.
+SOA with SOAP Services interactions between Customer Apps and Back Office apps
 - Design Patterns and Enterprise Integration Patterns
-- TDD and software quality

 --------